tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ### Imports

-As is going to become a custom throughout this series, we're going to get all of the imports we'll need for the rest of this post out of the way:
+As is going to become a custom throughout this series, we're add all of the imports we need for the rest of this module right away:

 ```haskell
 import Control.Applicative (Alternative (..), liftA2)